tenkhen/git-playground/README.md

 ---

+### Git Authentication - You need your GitHub email and a Personal Token to authenticate

+1. Go to GitHub and click on your profile picture > Settings > Developer settings (at the bottom) > Personal access tokens > Tokens (classic)
+2. Click Generate new token > Generate new token (classic)
+3. Confirm your github access (by using authenticator app or your GitHub password)
+4. Write a name for this personal token in Note.
+For example "For Selenium"
+5. Choose an Expiration (this personal token will expire on this expiration date)
+6. Select/Check "repo" from scope list.
+No need to choose others for this purpose
+7. Copy and paste this to somewhere safe.
+IMPORTANT!
+Make sure you copied it before you close the browser or you won't see it again and you will need to create new token

+---

 ### Clone - Get clone of remote repo (when you are collaborating with others)

 1. Go to GitHub and click on the repo